CiscoSecurity/tr-05-module-maker/README.md

 Please note that if the required fields are not filled in, such a json is considered invalid and will not be saved.

 ## Push JSON to TR
-Besides saving the module type json locally, you can also push it to Threat Response. to be created and visible in the Threat Response UI.
+Besides saving the module type json locally, you can also push it to SecureX Threat Response. to be created and visible in the SecureX Threat Response UI.
 Fill in the required fields, click on **Push JSON to TR**, enter your credentials and choose the region.
-Upon successful creation, you will receive a confirmation with module type ID you created, and it will be visible in the Threat Response UI.
+Upon successful creation, you will receive a confirmation with module type ID you created, and it will be visible in the SecureX Threat Response UI.
-Next, we will consider in more detail which fields of the module type are displayed on the Threat Response UI and which are important for the functioning of the module instance.
+Further, we will consider in more detail which fields of the module type are displayed on the SecureX Threat Response UI and which are important for the functioning of the module instance.

 ## Create Patch

-To start patch creation flow you can click **Create Patch** to pull the module type from corresponding region by ID and make desired changes.
-After that, click **Create Patch** on Sidebar to save these changes as a patch JSON file with the name `<Title>_module_type_patch.json`.
+To start patch creation flow you can click on **Create Patch** to pull the module type from corresponding region by ID and make desired changes.
+After that, click **Save Patch** on Sidebar to save these changes as a patch JSON file with the name `<Title>_module_type_patch.json`.

 ## Module Type UI Rendering